h2>Accessing the Customer Portal

 In the portal, customers can search for tickets, view chat transcripts, ticket responses, and ticket details such as status, priority, and days since the last activity:

-While all customers can view their own support requests and tickets that they're cc'd on, only Looker technical contacts can view tickets for their entire organization.
+While all customers can view their own support requests and tickets that they're cc'd on, only Looker technical contacts that have requested org-level access can view tickets for their entire organization.
+Open a support request or reach out to your success team to request this access..

 The sections below provide more information about DCL's ticket process and workflow, including status labels, priority, and the implications of both.